DISCOVERING OUR LEGACY

 “There we have it,” Mike says.
 “Two winemakers, 150 years apart, felt exactly the same about what would grow well here.”

 The result has been national acclaim for Skinner wines, for the way they capture the depth of the flavors and fruit of the region and for a special elegance and gracefulness.
-Among other honors, Wine Business Monthly, a leading journal of the wine industry, recently listed Skinner Vineyards as one of America’s “Hot Brands,” and Wine Spectator recently featured Skinner as one “Four to Watch”.
+Among other honors, Wine&Sprits Magazine, a leading journal of the wine industry, recently listed Skinner Vineyards as one of 2017’s Top 100 Wineries in the world.
+Wine Business Monthly named Skinner one of America’s “Hot Brands,” and Wine Spectator featured Skinner as one “Four to Watch”.

 The winery and tasting room on the hilltop in Fair Play is also part of Mike and Carey’s commitment to their history.
 The warm tasting room and large stone deck have soaring views of across the foothills and up to the peaks of the Sierra, and the architecture is reminiscent of what James built in the 1800s – whith 21st century polish.
 There’s a large stone cellar, and the tasting room uses reclaimed wood, battens and boards and has a casual airiness that mixes country charm with a contemporary foothill feel.